 Not All Offerings Have Problems S/4HANA

-A significant difference is that Oracle does not have the partner network that does SAP, and does not have control over the IT media landscape as does SAP.
+A significant difference is that Oracle does not have the partner network that does SAP and does not control the IT media landscape, as does SAP.
 For this reason, stories around the shortcomings of S/4HANA have been kept under wraps.
 My research entity, Brightwork Research & Analysis, is one of the very few entities that has published the reality on the topic.
 Another being Vinnie Mirchandani in his book SAP Nation and SAP Nation 2.0.

 The Paragraph’s Introduction by ASUG

 But overall, this is paragraph’s introduction by ASUG is an attempt to generalize S/4HANA’s problems to all applications.
 This is inaccurate, though self-serving.

 Now the second sentence about SAP customers being confused is undoubtedly correct.
 But it is not because of rational “repositioning.”
 SAP has frequently communicated contradictory and inaccurate information about S/4HANA.
 Again, this is not “normal.”
 Of all the applications I cover, there is probably the most confusion about S/4HANA, and we are several years into its introduction into the market.

 The comment about “gradual uptake” is another sentence from the Soviet University School of Propaganda.
 Talk about wordsmithing.
 S/4HANA has seen shallow adoption.
 And there is little reason for surprise.

 - S/4HANA is the largest change to SAP’s primary ERP system ever introduced — and it is still not a completed product.